sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 Unlike CAPTCHA, a honeypot is hidden from visitors.
 So, your visitors don't need to interact with Honeypot, vastly improving the user experience; Honeypot protects your site from spam in the background.

-This extension protects all WordPress themes and plugins that implement the default WordPress comment forms -- among WooCommerce product reviews -- without sending any comment data to other services.
+This extension protects all WordPress themes and plugins that implement the default WordPress comment forms -- among WooCommerce product reviews -- without sharing comment data with anyone.

-Honeypot also has an unmeasurably low server memory and CPU footprint, and it adds roughly 1kB to your pages.
+Honeypot also has an unmeasurably low footprint on server memory and CPU usage, it adds roughly 1kB to your pages.

 ### Five powerful methods, zero false positives